-Helga Drummond is Visiting Gresham Professor of Business and Professor of Decision Sciences at the University of Liverpool Management School, a position that she has held since 1997.
+Helga Drummond was Visiting Professor of Business in 2014-2015 and Professor of Decision Sciences at the University of Liverpool Management School.

 Professor Drummond is an Independent Member of the Defence Scientific Advisory Committee (DSAC), which advises the Ministry of Defence on science and technology.
 Professor Drummond is also Lay Member the Licence Committee of the Human Fertilisation and Embryology Authority (HFEA), the General Optical Council Fitness to Practice Committee and the Royal College of Veterinary Surgeons Discipline Committee.
 Past external appointments include Non-Executive Director of two executive agencies of the Ministry of Defence, the Royal Institution of Chartered Surveyors and Lay Member of the Joint Council of the Inns of Court.